dirko/dirko.github.io/_posts/2015-05-25-Eigenlandscapes.md

 - different (and possibly much larger) sets of images,
-- passing the resulting images through the algorithm again (initially I thought you would get the same images back but after some quick experimentation this is not the case - and after repeating 100 times there is a lot of quality loss),
+- passing the resulting images through the algorithm again (initially I thought you would get the same images back but after some quick experimentation this is not the case---and after repeating 100 times there is a lot of quality loss),
 - doing the same with small video clips (I've always wanted to generate more Spongebob episodes)